Nehalyoussef/internet-sales-PowerBI-dashboard/README.md

 # Sales Performance Dashboard (Power BI)
 ## Project Overview

-This dashboard was created as a practice project while studying Power BI through the 365 Data Science platform.
+This dashboard was created as a practice project while studying Power BI through the  **365 Data Science platform**.
 The goal of the project is to analyze internet sales performance, customer distribution, and product trends using a structured star-schema dataset and interactive visualizations.

 The dashboard provides a high-level business overview and helps answer questions related to: